Studies

 This document has been created in response to reports

-mobilization and the maintenance of diving and ROV
+maintenance of diving and ROV systems.
+It aims not to

-aims not to create new guidelines but to promote those
+create new guidelines but to promote those from

 - Study CCO Ltd No 11 “About pre-dive conditioning and commercial